-7.0 Referrals via the Buddy Scheme:
+7.0 Referrals via the LARC Buddy Scheme:

-This Public Health Agreement is available under the Buddy Scheme.
+This Public Health Agreement is available under the LARC Buddy Scheme.
+Please see specification for full details.

-- 7.1 An additional £10.28 admin fee (as per the Buddy Scheme) per patient will be paid if the patient is referred via the Buddy Scheme to a GP who is providing the actual service.
-The fee will only be paid where the providing GP has signed a Buddy Scheme Agreement and has committed to providing this service under the scheme.
+- 7.1 An additional £10.61 admin fee (as per the LARC Buddy Scheme) per patient will be paid if the patient is referred via the LARC Buddy Scheme to a GP who is providing the actual service.
+This applies to Surrey patients and surgeries only.
+The fee will only be paid where the providing GP has signed a LARC Buddy Scheme Agreement and has committed to providing this service under the scheme.
 This fee includes booking appointments, chasing STI test results where required and writing back to the referring GP with details /outcome from the consultations.
-See the buddy scheme specification, available from the public health team for more details. - 7.2 If a patient is seen following a referral and the procedure is unsuitable the practice must ensure that these encounters are appropriately read coded and reported back to the original referring GP. - 7.3 If the practice only provides IUCD it should ensure it is aware of other local practices that provide contraceptive implants via the buddy scheme.
+See the buddy scheme specification, available from the Public Health team for more details. - 7.2 If a patient is seen following a referral and the procedure is unsuitable the practice must ensure that these encounters are appropriately read coded and reported back to the original referring GP. - 7.3 If the practice only provides IUCD, it should ensure it is aware of other local practices that provide contraceptive implants via the LARC buddy scheme.
 If this is the preferred option for the patient, the practice should then be able to refer them via this process.
 Details of practices providing contraceptive implants via the buddy scheme can be obtained by emailing Publichealthclaims@surreycc.gov.uk